Building your freelance proofreader website

 SEO basics for proofreader websites

 Search engine optimisation (SEO) sounds scary and technical, but the basics are actually common sense.
 SEO for freelance proofreaders is largely about clarity.
-You are helping the search engine (both traditional and AI) understand what you do and who you serve so they can return your website in search results.
+You’re helping the search engine (both traditional and AI) understand what you do and who you serve so they can return your website in their search results.
 It’s all about helping people find what they need.

 Choose keywords that match real searches